 State Board of Licensure for Architects, Professional Engineers and Professional Land Surveyors: News

-The next version of the Architect Registration Examination (ARE), ARE 5.0, was launched on November 1, 2016 and incorporate the latest in testing technology.
+The next version of the Architect Registration Examination (ARE), ARE 5.0, was launched on November 1, 2016 and incorporates the latest in testing technology.
 The exam incorporates the latest graphic testing methods and exam content with a new division structure.
 It has been reorganized into six divisions to align with the new Architectural Experience Program (AXP) and reflect the phases of architectural practice.

 While ARE 5.0 will be available to candidates effective November 1, 2016, the ARE 4.0 will continue to be administered until June 30, 2018 to allow candidates to finish the exam in a way that best suits their needs.